valendesigns/option-tree/readme.txt

 3. Documentation

 == Changelog ==

+= 2.0.8 =
+* Fix typo in docs regarding the filter demo code.

 = 2.0.7 =
 * Fixed the load order to be compatible with 1.x version themes that think the get_option_tree() function doesn't exist yet.